-- Advances in technology provide opportunity to improve efficiencies and staff productivity. - Demand for on-line and other innovative service delivery approaches can be expected. - Increased demand for technologybe expected to increase. enabled buildings is anticipated.
+- Advances in technology provide opportunity to improve efficiencies and staff productivity. - Demand for on-line and other innovative service delivery approaches can be expected. - Increased demand for technologyenabled buildings is anticipated.

 Projects and Iniatives

 - Construction of Mulgrave Reserve Pavilion - Construction of the Integrated Child & Family Hub at Wellington Kindergarten - Implementation of the Zero Net Carbon Action Plan - Annual Buildings Service and Structure Renewal programs - Expanded space at Mulgrave Library - Implementation of the Public Toilet Strategy - Early Year Infrastructure Plan